 My well-travelled photographer friend Andre Bakker calls Zakspitaki the best bed and breakfast in Greece.
 I find “best” something that is hard to define, but Nick and Helen’s Zakspitaki is certainly one of my very favourite places to stay as well.
 Nick, who in a ‘previous’ life first specialised in vintage car restoration and then became a therapist, met his wife Helen in Zanzibar, where she used to work as a nurse for Medicins sans Frontières.
 Their stone house with light blue shutters, jasmine creeping on the walls, and roses and geraniums growing from big pots is adorable.
 Two guestrooms are in the house itself, one set under the eaves of the top floor, and below it, the quirky ‘Africa-styled’ Zanzibar room, which opens directly onto the (very quiet) road.
 Tucked away in the garden, a little flower-filled paradise with terraces and a plunge pool, is a tiny cottage with a small but sweet double room, and the larger Jacaranda cottage that was mine for the night.
-It has a bedroom with a handmade double bed (very comfy) from India and mosquito netting hanging from the beamed ceiling, spacious sitting room with a mezzanine where kids can sleep, and a country-style kitchen – everything very pretty, homey and also a tad exotic.
+It has a bedroom with a handmade double bed (very comfy) from India and mosquito netting hanging from the beamed ceiling, spacious sitting room with a mezzanine with an extra double bed, and a country-style kitchen – everything very pretty, homey and also a tad exotic.

 1 large double room